Communicating Health-Care Benefits to Employees and Retirees

 GFOA recommends that governments develop effective communication strategies that support their health-care benefit goals, including:

-- Sharing information on the impact of rising health-care costs on the government and the services it provides, what cost containment efforts the government has adopted as well as any preventive measures, and how the rising health-care cost and cost containment efforts may affect plan participants.
-Include data from outside experts to enhance credibility.
+- Sharing information on the impact of rising health-care costs on the government and the health care benefits it provides, what cost containment efforts the government has adopted as well as any preventive measures, and how the rising health-care cost and cost containment efforts may affect plan participants.
+Include data from outside experts to enhance credibility and to benchmark data from comparable entities.

-- help them make coverage choices that best meet their needs, and
+- coverage choices for required and voluntary plans offered that best meet their needs,

-- Determining what kinds of communication work best for the organization.
+- Determining what kinds of communication work best considering technology and meeting accessibility for the participant population, including employees and retirees.

-- When undertaking a significant new initiative or change, consider using focus groups, surveys, and participant committees to solicit feedback and disseminate information.
+- Using focus groups, surveys, and participant committees to solicit feedback and disseminate information when undertaking a significant new initiative or change.
 Examples of the type or scope of plan or benefit changes that may warrant participant involvement include:

 - material increases in deductibles or co-pays